Language selection

 Development

-Canada is committed to supporting Jordan’s capacity to provide internal security and defend its borders from various threats including those posed by terrorism and transnational criminal activity, as well as to detect, prevent and respond to CBRN threats.
-Canada and Jordan signed a Memorandum of Understanding (MOU) on defence cooperation in the spring of 2012, which reinforces the close relationship enjoyed by the Jordanian Armed Forces and the Canadian Armed Forces.
-In addition, MOUs on preventing the spread of weapons of mass destruction and related materials, and on increasing security and stabilization cooperation were signed in 2013 and 2016 respectively.
+Canada is committed to supporting Jordan’s capacity to provide internal security and defend its borders from various threats, including those posed by terrorism and transnational criminal activity, as well as to prevent, detect, and respond to chemical, biological, radiological, and nuclear (CBRN) threats, and prevent diversion to illicit uses Canada and Jordan signed a Memorandum of Understanding (MOU) on defence cooperation in the spring of 2012, which reinforces the close relationship enjoyed by the Jordanian Armed Forces and the Canadian Armed Forces.
+In addition, a MOU on increasing security and stabilization cooperation was signed in 2016.

 A Canadian Armed Forces Training Assistance Team is also based in Jordan to implement capacity-building efforts through Operation IMPACT, part of Canada’s whole of-government approach to the Middle East.
 For more information, see .